The Message to the Planet: Plot

-Before long the story spreads that a healer who has raised a man from the dead is living at Bellmain.
-A group of new age travellers on their way to Stonehenge arrives, followed by others wishing to see him.
-Marcus Vallar begins making public appearances to his visitors, on whom he makes a strong impression of holiness.
+News spreads that Marcus is a healer who has raised a man from the dead and is living at Bellmain.
+A group of new age travellers who call themselves Seekers arrive on their way to visit Stonehenge, wishing to see Marcus.
+Marcus begins making daily public appearances to the visitors, making a strong impression of holiness.
 He also receives people asking for healing.
-However, he later renounces his position as a holy man.
+Eventually, Marcus renounces his position as a holy man and says he's to stop doing his public appearances, but they continue as crowds persist and grow.
+Ludens attempts to court Irina; they confess love to each other and Ludens wants to marry, but he wants to take care of Marcus and live with him while she wants to be free of him.

-The book's secondary plot concerns a ménage à trois involving the artist Jack Sheerwater, who had been Vallar's painting instructor, Jack's wife Franca, and his mistress Alison.
-Jack has had mistresses in the past, and has told Franca about them while assuring her that these extramarital relationships are temporary and insignificant.
+The book's secondary plot concerns the ménage à trois between Jack Sheerwater, his wife Franca, and his mistress Alison.
+Jack has had mistresses in the past and has told Franca about them while assuring her that these extramarital relationships are temporary and insignificant.
 However, he decides that his relationship with Alison is to be permanent, and that all three should live together.
-Franca, still in love with Jack, acquiesces at first, but eventually she decides to leave him, as also does Alison.
-By the end of the novel Marcus Vallar has died, Ludens is no longer engaged to Irina, and Franca is still married to Jack, while Alison has left him.
+Franca, still in love with Jack, acquiesces at first, but eventually she decides to leave him, as does Alison.
+Franca's torment over Alison moving in and her decision to leave in intense and all-consuming, and described in great detail.
+Franca asks Ludens to marry her, which he rejects.
+Ludens intercepts Franca's letter ending her marriage to Jack before he finds it, which allows her to renege on her decision to leave him when she finds out that Alison has left.

+Ludens finds Marcus dead in the kitchen of the cottage at Bellmain, with a note saying I die by my own will.
+No one is to blame in any way.
+I wish my body to be cremated.
+Marcus Vallar.
+Irina takes the train to London saying she needs to visit her lawyer in Switzerland, but in reality, she returns to Fontellen and becomes engaged to Lord Claverden.
+The book ends with scenes of dinner and discussion among Jack, Franca, Ludens, and Gildas in their London homes once more.